 This award spotlights a company that seamlessly adopted a digital-first approach in 2020, creating a digital HQ—in some cases, practically overnight—to empower its workforce from anywhere.

 The second-largest wireless provider in the U.S., T-Mobile, receives the New HQ Award for using Slack to power its move from physical to remote offices in response to the Covid-19 pandemic.
-Using Slack channels, T-Mobile was able to virtually onboard employees from its Sprint acquisition—all in one day—and without disrupting service for 102 million customers.
+Using Slack channels, T-Mobile was able to digitally onboard employees from its Sprint acquisition—all in one day—and without disrupting service for 102 million customers.

 The effort included shifting 12,000 call-center employees to work from home in less than two weeks.
 To do this, T-Mobile’s care team orchestrated everything in Slack channels and facilitated curbside pickup for employees to retrieve necessary equipment.
 Since experts maintained direct access with the appropriate teams, customers didn’t experience any dip in support.